WebAssembly/spec/spectec/test-prose/TEST.md

 27. Let f be { LOCALS: []; MODULE: moduleinst; }.
 28. Perform $initelem(moduleinst, i_E*, moduleinst.FUNCS[x]**).
 29. Perform $initdata(moduleinst, i_D*, b**).
-30. Enter (CALL x')? :: [FRAME_] with label the activation of f with arity 0.
+30. Push the activation of f with arity 0 to the stack.
+31. If (CALL x')? is defined, then:
+  a.
+Execute the instruction (CALL x').
+32. Pop the activation of f with arity 0 from the stack.
-31. Return f.MODULE.
+33. Return f.MODULE.

 invoke z fa val^n
 1. Let f be { LOCALS: []; MODULE: { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; EXPORTS: []; }; }.